EEB Diversity, Equity, and Inclusion Committee

 |

 Carol (she/her) is a PhD student in the Department of Integrative Biology and the Ecology, Evolution, and Behavior program at MSU.
 Carol is interested in water quality and freshwater ecology.
 Specifically, she researches cyanobacterial harmful algal blooms in the Great Lakes and studies how various environmental factors and climate change contribute to bloom occurrence, extent, and toxicity.
 Before joining MSU in 2021, Carol completed her undergraduate degree in Environmental Sciences and Education at the Hebrew University of Jerusalem in Israel and received a master’s degree in Conservation Ecology from the University of Michigan, where she studied how stakeholders’ values and attitudes influence their nutrient management policy preferences.
-Carol is a member of the Graduate Affairs Committee at Kellogg Biological Station and of the EEB DEI committee, and this year's Envision EEB program coordinator. |
+Carol is a member of the Culture and Inclusion Committee at Kellogg Biological Station and of the EEB DEI committee, and this year's Envision EEB program coordinator. |

 Jim is a faculty member in the Department of Integrative Biology and Department of Plant, Soil, and Microbial Sciences and the Ecology, Evolution, and Behavior program.
 He is also the director of the Michigan State University Stable Isotope Core Facility.
 Most of Jim’s research involves using stable isotope analysis to explore environmental biogeochemistry.
 Recent foci include tracking nutrient exchange in plant-microbe interactions, evaluating carbon exchange in extremophilic microbial mats, revealing temporal feeding patterns in bears, and tracking the fate and transport of organic environmental contaminants.
 In addition to being a member of the EEB DEI committee, Jim also serves on the IBIO Graduate Affairs Committee, the EEB Seminar Committee, the IBIO seminar committee, and is chairing the Plant, Soil, Microbial Sciences seminar committee.